This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 A perfect storm for corruption

-According to a study earlier this year, approximately half of all pending Foreign Corrupt Practices Act (FCPA) investigations were in Asia, more than two-and-a-half times the number in the next highest region, Africa.
-As China’s economy dominates others in Asia by size, China likewise stands out as a leading source of corruption cases.
+China stands out as a leading source of corruption cases.
 There are several key factors that have combined to make the perfect storm for corruption in China: the importance of China for global business, China’s chronic corruption problem, increased enforcement by regulatory authorities, and now, China’s slowing economy (as discussed above).

 It’s no secret that China has been a priority market for multinationals and global private equity firms for many years.
 Coming in various waves over the past two decades, foreign investment helped drive China’s dramatic economic development, and at times China has even rivalled the United States as the world’s top foreign direct investment destination.
 With the sheer volume of foreign investment there is much more exposure to risks from China’s chronic corruption problems as multinationals enter and try to navigate the Chinese market.

 Increased anti-corruption enforcement by regulatory authorities has been a general global trend following the 1997 OECD Anti-Bribery Convention and aggressive initiatives by the US SEC and DoJ over the past decade or so.
-China initially lagged behind in joining this trend; however, China plunged into its own aggressive and well-publicised anti-corruption crackdown two years ago when President Xi Jinping came into office.
-Although China’s crackdown on corruption continues to make daily headlines as to the arrest and trial of Chinese government officials and businesspersons, it has not actually resulted in a decrease or even a projected decrease of investigative matters.
+China initially lagged behind in joining this trend; however, China plunged into its own aggressive and well-publicised anti-corruption crackdown four years ago when President Xi Jinping came into office.
+Although China’s crackdown on corruption continues to make frequent headlines as to the arrest and trial of Chinese government officials and businesspersons, this has not stemmed the emergence of new investigative matters.
 As China’s economy continues to slow and banks continue to lend to under-performing companies, China not only faces greater risks of creating a hoard of ‘zombie companies’ and ‘ghost cities’, but the massive misallocation of capital creates an environment conducive to corruption.

 Evolving corruption schemes

 Around 10 years ago when China-related FCPA cases first started to emerge, conducting investigations was relatively straightforward.
-Personnel in China were typically naive about anti-corruption compliance.
+Personnel in China were typically completely unaware of anti-corruption compliance.
 In combination with this, the business culture has also long been characterised as one of excessive gift-giving and entertainment.
 As such, relevant transactions were often readily transparent in a company’s books and records.
-For example, it was common to see transactions clearly recorded in the general ledger with descriptions such as, ‘gifts of alcohol and tobacco to the Association of Industry and Commerce director’.
+For example, it was common to see transactions clearly recorded in the general ledger with descriptions such as, ‘gifts of alcohol and tobacco to government official.’